Battle of Alesia: Prelude

 Caesar was still in Rome when news of the revolt reached him.
 He rushed north in attempt to prevent the revolt from spreading, heading first to Provence to see to its defense, and then to Agedincum to counter the Gallic forces.
-Caesar took a winding route to the Gallic army to capture several oppidum for supplies.
+Caesar took a winding route to the Gallic army to capture several oppida for supplies.
 Vercingetorix was forced to withdraw from his siege of the Boii (allied to Rome) capital of Gorgobina.
 However, it was still winter, and Vercingetorix realised the reason Caesar had detoured was that the Romans were low on supplies.
 Thus, Vercingetorix set out a strategy to starve the Romans.
 He avoided attacking the Romans outright, and instead raided foraging parties and supply trains.
 Vercingetorix abandoned a great many oppida, seeking to only defend the strongest, and to ensure the others and their supplies could not fall into Roman hands.
 Once again, Caesar's hand was forced by a lack of supplies, and he besieged the oppidum of Avaricum where Vercingetorix had pulled back to.

 Vercingetorix had originally been opposed to defending Avaricum, but the Bituriges Cubi had persuaded him otherwise.
 The Gallic army was camped outside the settlement.
 Even while defending, Vercingetorix wished to abandon the siege and outrun the Romans.
 But the warriors of Avaricum were unwilling to leave it.
 Upon Caesar's arrival, he promptly began construction of a defensive fortification.
 The Gauls continuously harassed the Romans and their foraging parties while they built their camp, and attempted to burn it down.
 But not even the fierce winter weather could stop the Romans, and a very sturdy camp was built in just 25 days.
 Siege engines were built, and Caesar waited for an opportunity to attack the heavily fortified oppidum.
 He chose to attack during a rainstorm, where the sentries were distracted.
 Siege towers were used to assault the fort, and artillery battered the walls.
 Eventually, the artillery broke a hole in the wall, and the Gauls were unable to stop the Romans from taking the settlement.
 The Romans then looted and raped the settlement; Caesar took no prisoners and claimed the Romans slew 40,000.
 That the Gallic coalition did not fall apart after this defeat is a testament to the leadership of Vercingetorix.
 Despite this setback, the Aedui were willing to revolt and join the coalition.
 This was yet another setback to Caesar's supply lines, as he could no longer get supplies through the Aedui (though the taking of Avaricum had supplied the army for the moment).